Parents might not like it, but we all know it’s common for kids to need surgery in their younger years, particularly for their ears, nose and throat.

 Get your family covered for these procedures and you’ll help ensure your children don’t wait longer than they need to.

 Tonsillectomy is one of the more common kids’ surgical procedures in Western Australia.

-The good news is that all HBF hospital cover products currently available for sale include coverage for
+The good news is that all HBF hospital covers include coverage for tonsillectomy.

-As an added bonus, on all hospital insurance covers currently available for sale, HBF offers no excess for kids on hospital visits when they are covered under a family or single parent hospital cover.
+As an added bonus, on all hospital insurance covers currently available, HBF offers no excess for your dependants when they are admitted to hospital for treatment and are covered under a family or single parent policy.

 2. Surgery for ear infections

 You probably know at least one parent who’s got an ear infection story.
 And they might have told you about their child’s struggle with poor sleep, headaches, fever, loss of balance and trouble hearing3.